wwatson4506/MSC/README.md

 # MSC
-Mass Storage Controller for Teensy T3.6
+Mass Storage Controller for Teensy T3.6 and T4.0

 This is a USB Mass Storage driver based on PJRC's USBHost_t36 library.